 6. Review and Schedule

 The restaurant business is very dynamic and is affected largely by seasonality and occasions.
-Review your customer footfalls on the weekends, holidays and festive seasons, and accordingly schedule your full-time employees, hire part time help and plan your food budget.
+Review your customer footfalls on the weekends, holidays and festive seasons, and accordingly schedule your full-time employees, hire part-time help and plan your food budget.
 This will help you control your payroll cost, minimize wastage in the kitchen and run your restaurant at its best capacity during the peak season.

 7. Invest in Automation, Equipment, and Design

+Restaurant labor costs are one of the major restaurant expenses that bleed a restaurant dry.
+Hence, it is imperative that you take appropriate steps to effectively managing labor costs in the hospitality industry and counter this persistent problem.
 Try out these tips to reduce your restaurant labor costs and let us know how they turned out for you!